 In the formal surroundings of Kabuki Raw – think antique wood tables and white tablecloths – you should be dressed to the nines.
 Jeans, shirts and summer dresses perfectly suit the more relaxed mood in El Jardin.

 There are three main restaurants.
 Open for breakfast, lunch and dinner, El Jardín is the hotel's rustic mainstay, where fish is a star of the show.
-In Kabuki Raw, which has just earned a Michelin star, watch chef Luis Olarra combine Japanese traditions with Mediterranean ingredients to form fabulous evening meals.
+In Kabuki Raw watch chef Luis Olarra combine Japanese traditions with Mediterranean ingredients to form fabulous evening meals.
 It's open from mid-March to 31 October, and over Christmas and New Year's Eve.
 Italian eatery Don Giovanni is open for dinner in summer only.
 Additionally, the Club House is open for breakfast or a casual lunch, where there are international and local favourites; you won’t go hungry at the beach club, either, where there is a moreish Mediterranean menu on offer (open Wednesday till Sunday in April, May June and September; all week through July and August).
-The Pool 35 bar serves light bites at lunchtime, summer only.
+The Pool 35 bar serves super-fresh delicacies from the Josper and Monolith Kamado grills, along with light bites at lunchtime, summer only.

 Though some of its furniture errs slightly towards the uninspiring, the Blue Bar, situated in the hotel lounge, is still a lovely place for an ice-cold cocktail or two.
 The mesmerising blue hand-painted wallpaper certainly demands your attention – out of the corners of your eyes, it seems to be jumping off the walls.
 Drinks can also be taken on the outdoor terraces or in the pool areas.

 Dinner is served in the restaurants until 11pm; the last cocktails are mixed in the bars at around 2am.

 A selection of sandwiches, soups, hot and cold starters, and mains are available to order round the clock.